Viet Cong: Tet Offensive

-Aside from some districts in the Mekong Delta, the Viet Cong failed to create a governing apparatus in South Vietnam following Tet, according to an assessment of captured documents by the U.S. CIA.
-The breakup of larger Viet Cong units increased the effectiveness of the CIA's Phoenix Program (1967–72), which targeted individual leaders, as well as the Chiêu Hồi Program, which encouraged defections.
-By the end of 1969, there was little communist-held territory, or "liberated zones", in South Vietnam, according to the official communist military history.
-There were no predominantly southern units left and 70 percent of communist troops in the South were northerners.
+Aside from some districts in the Mekong Delta, the VC failed to create a governing apparatus in South Vietnam following Tet, according to an assessment of captured documents by the U.S. CIA.
+The breakup of larger VC units increased the effectiveness of the CIA's Phoenix Program (1968–72), which targeted individual leaders, as well as the Chiêu Hồi Program, which encouraged defections.
+By the end of 1969, there was little communist-held territory, or "liberated zones", in the rural lowlands of Cochin China, according to the official communist military history.
+The US military believed that 70 percent of communist main-force combat troops in the South were northerners, but most communist military personnel were not main-force combat troops.
+Even in early 1970, MACV estimated that northerners made up no more than 45 percent of communist military forces overall in South Vietnam.

-The Viet Cong created an urban front in 1968 called the Alliance of National, Democratic, and Peace Forces.
-The group's manifesto called for an independent, non-aligned South Vietnam and stated that "national reunification cannot be achieved overnight."
-In June 1969, the alliance merged with the Viet Cong to form a "Provisional Revolutionary Government" (PRG).
+The VC created an urban front in 1968 called the Alliance of National, Democratic, and Peace Forces (ANDPF). in other to mobilize and attract support from non-communist opposition groups in the then-South Vietnamese politics.
+The group's manifesto called for an independent, neutralist, non-aligned South Vietnam and stated that "national reunification cannot be achieved overnight."
+In June 1969, the alliance merged with the VC to form a "Provisional Revolutionary Government" (PRG).
+Both the NLF and ANDPF were subsequently merged into the contemporary Vietnam Fatherland Front after 1975.